Dr. Arthritis Tips: 6 Ways You Can Save Money On Arthritis Costs

 3. Don’t throw out any paperwork

 Did you know that 16% of people can lose money or may incur unnecessary charges simply because they weren’t able to present the paperwork required?
-When you have a condition like arthritis, be sure to keep all your receipts and important documents.
+When you have a condition like arthritis, be sure to keep all your receipts and important documents, even those from buying compression gloves or knee supports.
 And don’t just dump it all in one box either.
 Keep it organized.
 Segregate prescriptions, insurance documents, medical and pharmacy receipts and other important paperwork.
 You never know when you might need to present proof for tax exemptions or if you need to present proof that you actually already settled the bill for a certain procedure.

 Keep in mind though, that because policies are renewed annually, be sure to shred expired paperwork to avoid confusion.